-South Carolina businesses with four or more employees are required by state law to have workers’ compensation insurance.
+According to the South Carolina Workers’ Compensation Commission, South Carolina businesses with four or more employees are required by state law to carry workers’ compensation insurance.
 This includes full-time and part-time workers and family members.
-However, there are some exceptions to the rule.

 South Carolina workers’ compensation laws don’t require coverage for all employees.
 Exceptions include:

 Although workers’ compensation isn’t always required by state law, you can opt into coverage to extend protection to yourself, your business and your employees.

 NEXT strives to resolve every claim quickly.
 Learn more about our claims process and how our claims advocates will work with you after an employee injury.

 General liability insurance protects your business from common mistakes or accidents, such as customer injury or damages to someone’s property.